Buy the Book | Index | < Previous | Next >

 Learn More at EricElliottJS.com

-Video lessons on functional programming are available for members of EricElliottJS.com.
+Abstraction and Composition is available as a video lesson for members of EricElliottJS.com.
 If you’re not a member, sign up today.

 He works remote from anywhere with the most beautiful woman in the world.